FOREX-Yen rises after Japan plays down foreign bond buying talk

 The euro licked its wounds near a three-week low against the dollar after European Central Bank President Mario Draghi reiterated his wariness about the currency’s appreciation.

-The euro stood at $1.3343, little changed from late European levels and a tad above a three-week low of $1.3306 hit last Friday.
+The euro stood at $1.3348, little changed from late European levels and a tad above a three-week low of $1.3306 hit last Friday.
+U.S. financial markets were closed on Monday for the President’s Day holiday.

 Speaking before the European Parliament, Draghi said the euro’s exchange rate was not a policy target but was important for growth and stability, adding that appreciation of the euro “is a risk”.

-The euro has been under selling pressure in the wake of data recently revealing a deeper-than-forecast euro zone recession and on concerns about the outcome of an election in Italy at the weekend as Prime Minster Mario Monti’s reforms have drawn criticism from all the political spectrums.
+The euro has been under selling pressure in the wake of data recently revealing a deeper-than-forecast euro zone recession and on concerns about the outcome of an election in Italy at the weekend.

-“Should the election lead to a hung parliament and raise doubts about whether Italy will pursue Monti’s reform policy, that would give speculators such an easy chance to sell the euro,” said Itochu’s Nakajima.

-Against the yen, the euro stood little changed at 125.25 yen , though it has lost a bit of momentum after hitting a 34-month high of 127.71 yen earlier this month, having gained almost 27 percent since mid-November at that point.
+Against the yen, the euro fell 0.3 percent to 125.00 yen , having lost a bit of momentum after hitting a 34-month high of 127.71 yen earlier this month.

-An immediate focus for the currency is the German economic sentiment index due at 11:00 a.m.
-(1000 GMT).
-Economists expect the ZEW index to improve to a 2-1/2-year high..

 Sterling is also coming under pressure from recent poor data that has stoked worries over another British recession, as well as speculation that incoming BoE chief Mark Carney may take drastic easing steps akin to the policies that Japan’s government is pressuring the Bank of Japan to adopt.